PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 ![replit run debugger](/Assets/replit_run_debugger.png)

-Now you can step through your code to see what each variable is at each step / breakpoint!
+Now you can step through your code to see what each variable is at each step!

 ![replit debugger step through](/Assets/replit_debugger_step_through.gif)